 There are many different types of link building, but not all of them provide the same return.
 Below are some of the highest quality link building tactics to aid you in increasing rankings.

 Guest posting has been one of the most popular ways of procuring links; however, this has led to editors receiving hundreds of crap emails a week, making it absolutely necessary to stand out.
 In addition, don’t forget that the search quality team at Google doesn’t just overlook guest posts.
-Matt Cutts has said multiple times that low-value guest posts will be devalued and recently dropped the bomb that SEOs should nofollow all guest post links.
+Matt Cutts has said multiple times that low-value guest posts will be devalued and recently dropped the bomb that guest posting will be penalized.

-However, I don’t see this as being an issue for an author that provides a unique thought and value to the user.
+However, even with the scare tactics, I don’t see this as being an issue for an author that provides a unique thought and value to the user.
+The people in trouble here are the one’s who spin the same article 100 times, don’t care about relevancy of the site and will take any crap link they can get.

 Once you’ve exhausted finding potential sites through the previous forms, you need to use searches.
 Google searching with traditional searches works for a short period of time and that’s why you should switch over to Google’s advanced operators, such as intext:, intitle: and inurl:.